dotnet54/multivariate-measures/README.md

 ``src/main/java/dotnet54/measures/multivariate``

-Since this close is closely related to the TS-CHIEF project (https://github.com/dotnet54/TS-CHIEF), some utility functions from the project are used in Multivariate Elastic Ensemble.
-This includes code to read ARFF, CSV or TS files, supporting math and statistical functions, and so on.
+Since this close is closely related to the TS-CHIEF project (https://github.com/dotnet54/TS-CHIEF), some utility functions from the TS-CHIEF project are also used in Multivariate Elastic Ensemble.
+This includes code to read CSV, TS or ARFF files, internal data structures such as Dataset, TimeSeries class, utility functions related to statistics and math, and so on.
+This is why you will find extra packages from TS-CHIEF project in this repository.
+In the future, the source code may be refactored further to reduce these dependencies.
+However, some dependencies will probably remain for long term as it makes no sense to reimplement two TimeSeries or Dataset classes for two projects.

 ### Datasets